-4.2 Fitting of the lower bearing assembly to the boat.
+4.2 Fitting of the lower bearing assembly to the boat

-1. Move the lower bearing assembly through the deck fitting.
-Undo the adjustment screw a little extra and connect the forestay fitting.
-(If extension links or similar are to be used.
-See instruction item 3.4.1
+1. Guide the lower bearing assembly through the deck fitting.
+Undo the adjustment screw a little extra and connect the fork to the forestay fitting.
+(If extension links or similar are to be used see instructions in chapter 3.4.1).

-2. Turn the adjustment screw so that the lower edge of the tack ring is about 4-5 mm from the through-deck fitting.
+2. NB: Turn the adjustment screw A so that the lower edge of the tack ring is about 4-5 mm (3/16") from the through-deck fitting.
 Pull the tack snap shackle upwards and rotate the tack ring between its end stops.
-Check that the ring does not touch the through deck fitting at any point.
+Check that the ring does not touch the through-deck fitting at any point.
 Adjust if required.